ir-engine/ir-engine/packages/matchmaking/README.md

 if this happens then run `kubectl scale -n open-match statefulset open-match-redis-node --replicas=1` to limit redis pod to one.

 ## Build director and matchfunction Docker images
+NOTE: If you are building and testing this locally, you can skip to the section "Build and deploy locally in one command".
+This section and the couple after it lay out in more detail what options there are for building and deploying, primarily for deploying to a non-local cluster.
+They are both still valid for local deployment to minikube if you want to do things more manually, though.

 Navigate to packages/matchmaking and build the director and matchfunction images.
 ```bash
 cd packages/matchmaking/